drvonnjerryxlii/organize/notes/product_plan.md

 - promoting more volunteer opportunities, and
 - improving the overall volunter experience.

+<div align="right">^<a href="#overview">top</a></div>

 - - -
 > ## Market Research
 - - -

+This analysis is informed by several informal user research interviews with volunteer coordinators, both inside and outside of the Ada organization; some Ada staff members; Ada volunteers including regular TAs, guest lecturers, and special capstone volunteers; and a few expert Outlook users.
+These interviews may have been affected by personal biases including my experiences as a long time volunteer and as a former non-profit board member and volunteer organizer & my lack of experience with performing user research.

+Once the minimum viable product is complete, I intend to perform a second round of interviews -- this time incorporating usability tests.
+The feedback from this round of interviews will inform the remainder of development.
+Further rounds of usability interviews will be incorporated as necessary to ensure product meets user needs and effects of bias are minimized.

 ### Competition